 1. BE SKEPTICAL!

 Don’t believe what a professional recruiter tells you.
 Many recruiters are paid a commission for recruiting you (ask them about it), so it is in their interest to get you to sign up any way they can.
 Be deliberate about searching for reasons an animation or vfx school is NOT for you.
-There are some pretty dishonest and dodgy schools and recruiters out there so protect yourself with solid research.
+Schools and recruiters come in all flavours and qualities so protect yourself with solid research.
 Most people fall in love with the hype and marketing from a school, with glossy brochures or pretty pictures of the campus and smiling students then search for reasons to support the emotional decision they have already made.
 Unfortunately this often blinds candidates from the reality that most digital media programs are delivered with an academic or theoretical approach and simply can’t provide the commercial skills needed to get a job.
 They may provide grades and a credential, but that is not remotely the same as job skills.
 You are investing a huge amount of money, time and effort.
 Make sure you will get real, professional training, not just software classes.
 Make them prove it to you.

 2. DON’T PAY ATTENTION TO ADVERTISING INCLUDING THIS DOCUMENT

 Don’t pay attention to advertising, including this document.
 It’s mainly propaganda.
 Schools will try to weave an illusion of excellence with smoke and mirrors.
 You’ll see words like “unprecedented”, “unique” and “Preeminent” used fairly freely by schools to describe themselves.
 Some schools will talk about how much results matter as though they are the only ones who think results matter.
 Of course they do.
 Results matter to everybody.
 Some schools talk about how their students live in production.
 Unfortunately, most schools do not teach studio team production.
 In most digital media programs, students work independently without production supervisory oversight.
 They work pretty much on their own and pass or fail on their own, as usual.